hasura/graphql-engine/community/tools/firebase2graphql/README.md

 ## Feedback

 This project is still in alpha and we are actively looking for feedback about how the tool can be improved.
-If you facing an issue, feel free to [open one here](https://github.com/hasura/graphql-engine/issues/new).
+If you are facing an issue, feel free to [open one here](https://github.com/hasura/graphql-engine/issues/new).
 Any positive or negative feedback would be appreciated.

 ---
 Maintained with ♡ by <a href="https://hasura.io">Hasura</a>